-Shea Theodore scores twice, Golden Knights beat Coyotes 5-2
+Theodore scores twice, Golden Knights beat Coyotes 5-2

 Heading into the game, Golden Knights defensemen had no goals through three games despite taking 37.7% (34 of 90) of the team’s shots on goal.

 That scoring drought ended when Theodore fired the team’s first shot on goal past Kuemper with a blistering slap shot from the top of the right circle.
-Three minutes later it was Pietrangelo, the club’s prize acquisition during the offseason, giving Vegas a 2-0 lead with the team’s third shot on goal.
+Three minutes later it was Pietrangelo, the club’s prize acquisition during the offseason, giving Vegas a 2-0 lead with its third shot on goal.

+“We were talking about that before the game — we hadn’t really pitched in too much,” Theodore said.
+“It’s kind of convenient that we did tonight, and I thought it definitely helped our overall game.”

 Pietrangelo and Theodore finished fourth and sixth in last year’s voting for the Norris Trophy, honoring the league’s top defenseman.